socketry/utopia/guides/server-setup/README.md

 To set a value, write `KEY=VALUE`.
 To unset a key, write `KEY`.

-When you run `rake` tasks or spawn a server, the values in `config/environment.yaml` will be the defaults.
-You can override them by manually specifying them, e.g. `DATABASE_ENV=development rake db:info`.
+When you run `bake` tasks or spawn a server, the values in `config/environment.yaml` will be the defaults.
+You can override them by manually specifying them, e.g. `DATABASE_ENV=development bake db:info`.

 ## Platform